dezfuture/MEMORIES/plan.md

 Here made the index.js file and the App.js file and created the basic setup of our react application.

+---

+---

-SERVER->
+# SERVER->

-First we will work on our backend ->
+## First we will work on our backend ->

 - In the index.js file first used app.use for bodyParser and cors to activate them.
 - Now setup our cloud database on mongoDB atlas where we deploy a cluster database and once it is deployed we get the url which we store in a var in our index.js file.
-- We now setup our mongoose and part it with .then() which returns a promise
+- We now setup our mongoose and part it with .then() which returns a promise.

+* Now run our server with npm start and it is possible to do so because of the changes made in package.json
+* Here as the **bodyParser** was shown the warning of deprecated so we used **express** instead.